 The previous discussion has indicated that SPAI, PSAI($tol$) and RSAI($tol$) is costly and even impractical when $A$ is double irregular sparse.
-In order to improve their efficiency, motivated by the approach in \cite{Jia13b}, we attempt to transform a double irregular sparse \eqref{equation} into some double regular sparse ones, for which SPAI, PSAI($tol$) and RSAI($tol$) are efficient for constructing possibly effective $M$.
-Such approach is based on the following well-known Sherman-Morrison-Woodbury formula \cite[p.
+In order to improve their efficiency, we will propose a transformation approach, which consists four steps: (i) transform a double irregular sparse \eqref{equation} into a small number of double regular sparse ones with the same coefficient matrix $\hat{A}$, (ii) use SPAI, PSAI($tol$) and RSAI($tol$) efficiently construct possibly effective sparse approximate inverses $M$ of $\hat{A}$, (iii) solve the preconditioned double regular sparse linear systems by Krylov solvers, and (iv) recover an approximate solution of \eqref{equation} with a prescribed accuracy from those of the double regular sparse ones.
+One of the key ingredients of the transformation approach is the following well-known Sherman-Morrison-Woodbury formula \cite[p.
 50]{matrixcomputations}).

 \begin{lemma} Let $U,V\in R^{n\times s}$ with $s\leq n$.
 If $A$ is nonsingular, then $A+UV^{T}$ is nonsingular if and only if $I+V^{T}A^{-1}U$ is nonsingular.
 Furthermore,

 \end{lemma}

 In practical applications, one is typically interested in the formula for $s\ll n$, which reduces to the Sherman-Morrison formula when $s=1$.